Electronic voting systems are on demand, especially in time of COVID-19 pandemics.

 Voting system should facilitate auditing the results of an election.
 The responsibilities of a voting system do not include the responsibilities of a voter registration system.
 If the ballots are pre-printed, the voting system need not be capable of printing ballots.

-11 Free and Open Source Voting Software Solutions
+Open Source Voting Software Solutions

 VotoSocial is an open-source electronic voting platform for official political elections of all levels including presidential, congressional, and city elections, the platform can also be used for communities, schools, and civil society organizations.